Do I have to know how to sail to rent a boat? What is the Open Sailing Checkout?

 - A discussion of when the boat is due back to the NCS mooring

-After the on-the-water checkout for Rhodes 19 and Marshall Cat 15 sailors, if the NCS instructor feels that the customer is of a skill level sufficient for open sailing, s/he will then leave the customer for the remainder of their rental.
-If a customer fails to pass an Open Sailing Quiz or Checkout, s/he will be refunded for the rental and encouraged to take a private lesson.
+If a customer fails to pass an Open Sailing Quiz or verbal checkout, they will be refunded for the rental and encouraged to take a private lesson.
 For members and non-members, the checkout is part of the two-hour rental - and the time used for the checkout will be taken out of the rental time.

 Do I have to know how to SUP or Kayak to use this equipment?